-I never gave much thought to probiotics until our daughter started having an allergic response to milk.
+I have to admit that I never gave much thought to probiotics until my daughter started having an allergic response to milk.
 As part of my research I learned that food allergies are an immune response and about 70-80% of our immune system is located within our digestive system, or gut.
-So...healthy gut = healthy immune system?
-Well, it's definitely a good start!
+So, healthy gut = healthy immune system?
+Well, it's definitely a good start.
 And what's one of the important aspects of a heathy gut?
 Good Bacteria!

-So, we were on a mission to heal the gut and one of the things we were looking to do was up the probiotics and prebiotics.
-Probiotics are the good bacteria we add to our diets and prebiotics are the foods we eat which help to feed the good bacteria and encourage it to flourish.
-We had used the packets of powdered probiotics before but quickly learned that we could get additional strains of gour bacteria by making our own fermented foods and drinks.
-So, what did we do?
-We fermented salsa, made homemade saurkraut, sourdough bread, water keifer and kombucha.
-We had a lot going on and we kept it up for a while but slowly we ran out of steam and took a break.
-After a couple months, we noticed more colds and then ear infections and we knew that we really needed something to start replenishing the good bacteria that was being depleted by the antibiotics.
-This time we settled on doing just one thing that we could keep up with - Kombucha.
+I was on a mission to heal the gut and I wanted to start upping the probiotics and prebiotics in our diets.
+Probiotics are the good bacteria we add to our diet where prebiotics are the foods we eat which help to feed that good bacteria and encourage it to flourish.
+In the past I used those little packets of powdered probiotics but in my research I learned that we could get additional strains of good bacteria by making our own fermented foods and drinks.
+So, I started fermenting salsa, making homemade saurkraut, sourdough bread, water keifer and kombucha.
+I had A LOT going on and kept it up for a while, but slowly ran out of steam and took a break.
+After a couple months, I noticed more colds and ear infections and knew that I really needed something to start replenishing the good bacteria.
+This time I settled on doing just one thing that I could actually keep up with - Kombucha.

-We found a method which created a pretty tasty drink and only required attention once a week!
-Kombucha can get really involved but this is the recipe we use and it's so simple.
-The addition of herbal tea makes it tasty as well even without the addition of fruit juices or a 2nd Fermentation!
-So, I thought I'd share our method with you today!
+I found a method which created a pretty tasty drink and only required attention once a week!
+Kombucha can get really involved but this is the recipe I use and it's so simple.
+The addition of herbal tea makes it tasty as well even without the addition of fruit juices or a 2nd Fermentation.
+Check it out!